da111003/da111003-Heart-Attack-Prediction/README.md

 The dataset used in this project dates back to 1988 and comprises data from four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, but our analysis focused on a subset of 14 attributes.
 The primary target attribute is "target," which indicates the presence of heart disease in patients.
 A value of 0 represents no disease, while 1 indicates the presence of disease.

 ### Significance
 Predicting heart disease is of paramount importance in healthcare.
 Early detection can lead to timely interventions and improved patient outcomes.
-This projectserves as a valuable resource for building predictive models to assist medical professionals in identifying individuals at risk of heart disease.
+This project serves as a valuable resource for building predictive models to assist medical professionals in identifying individuals at risk of heart disease.

 ### Background
 Understanding the context of this dataset is crucial.
 Cardiovascular diseases are a leading cause of death worldwide.
 By leveraging machine learning to predict heart disease, we aim to contribute to early diagnosis and prevention.